ethanstrominger/humana-demo/README.md

 ## Overview

+### Technologies Used:

+- React
+- MongoDb
+- Mocha

+### Development Environment

+- vscode
+- Windows (should work with UNIX, not tested)
+- gitbash
-The application uses a React server and a mongo backend.
-Tests are written in Mocha.
-The application was setup using Windows environment with git bash and should work on Unix, but has not been tested with Unix.
-Mongodb could not be started from gitbash.
-Windows was used when verifying results in mongodb.
+- MongoDB (Mongodb could not be started from gitbash.
+Windows was used when verifying results in mongodb.)

+### vscode Setup

+- Extension Markdown TOC 1.5.6 (AlanWalk) for README.md.
+- Set eol preference to \n for extension to work.
+TOC can be updated manually.

 ## How to Install

 1. Create project directory
 1. Download code from github to project directory
 1. Install node
+1. Navigate to project directory in gitbash
+1. npm install
+1. cd backend
+1. npm install
+1. cd ../src
+1. npm install
 1. Install mongodb or change code to point to a mongodb server
 1. Follow instructions below to start react server and backend server